dsebastien/obsidian-publisher/README.md

 - Trigger via CMP + P "Publish all" action OR via the ribbon icon
 - Go through all notes
-- Detect those with required metadata (plugin-specific!)
+- Detect those with the required metadata (plugin-specific!)
 - Validate everything before doing anything
 - Publish or update those to target platforms and include/update metadata

 ### Metadata in YAML front matter

 - Mandatory for the note to be considered for publishing
-  - "opublisher_status": draft | published | scheduled (scheduled is only supported by Ghost and requires "opublisher_ghost_published_at")
+  - `opublisher_status`: draft | published | scheduled (scheduled is only supported by Ghost and requires "opublisher_ghost_published_at")
-  - "opublisher_slug": unique slug to use for this post
+  - `opublisher_slug`: unique slug to use for this post
     - If multiple posts are detected with
 - Optional
-  - "opublisher_title": To override the title.
-By default, the name of the note is used as title
+  - `opublisher_title`: Override the title.
+By default, the name of the file note is used as title. (e.g., if the filename is `Cool.md`, then the post tile will be `Cool`)
     - Type: string
-  - "opublisher_tags": To override the tags.
-By default, the standard tags will be used and created on the target platforms if needed
+  - `opublisher_tags`: Override the tags.
+By default, the YAML front matter tags will be used and created on the target platforms if needed
     - Type: string[]
+    - Examples
+      - `opublisher_tags: a, b, c` (or with one tag per line below the property name and prefixed by `- `)
+  - `opublisher_excerpt`: Summary of the post
+    - Type: string
+    - Default: ''
+  - `opublisher_feature_image_url`:
+    - Type: string (URL)
-  - "opublisher_featured":
+  - `opublisher_ghost_featured`:
     - Type: boolean
     - Default: false
-  - "opublisher_excerpt": Summary of the post
-    - Type: string
-  - "opublisher_feature_image":
-    - Type: string (URL)
-  - "opublisher_ghost_published_at": To schedule a post (will only be considered if the status is set to "scheduled")
+  - `opublisher_ghost_published_at`: Schedule a post (will only be considered if the status is set to "scheduled")
-  - "opublisher_ghost_newsletter_slug": Slug of the Ghost newsletter to send this post to
+  - `opublisher_ghost_newsletter_slug`: Slug of the Ghost newsletter to send this post to
-  - "opublisher_ghost_newsletter_segment": filter the target email audience.
+  - `opublisher_ghost_newsletter_segment`: Filter the target email audience.
 If unset, defaults to all (as per Ghost API)
     - Type: string (Ghost NQL query)
     - Default: ""
-  - "opublisher_ghost_newsletter_only": Only send to the newsletter
+  - `opublisher_ghost_newsletter_only`: Only send to the newsletter
     - Type: boolean
     - Default: false
-  - "opublisher_ghost_canonical_url": Canonical URL to use on Ghost
+  - `opublisher_ghost_canonical_url`: Canonical URL to use on Ghost
-  - "opublisher_medium_canonical_url": Canonical URL to use on Medium
+  - `opublisher_medium_canonical_url`: Canonical URL to use on Medium
-  - "opublisher_ghost_id": Id of the post on Ghost (if already exists).
-Set automatically by the plugin after a post has be en published
+  - `opublisher_ghost_id`: Id of the post on Ghost (if already exists).
-  - "opublisher_ghost_url": URL of the post on Ghost.
 Set automatically by the plugin after a post has been published
-  - "opublisher_medium_id": Id of the post on Medium (if already exists).
+  - `opublisher_ghost_url`: URL of the post on Ghost.
 Set automatically by the plugin after a post has been published
+  - `opublisher_medium_id`: Id of the post on Medium (if already exists).
+Set automatically by the plugin after a post has been published
-  - "opublisher_hash"
+  - `opublisher_hash`

 ### How the plugin deals with...